aaronjenson/yoshai/README.md

 through the UI of Mario Kart.
 Each save file brings the game to the point after selecting a character, vehicle, and course.
-You can create your own save files by starting Mario Kart, navigating through each selection process until you reach the "Go" screen, then in the dolphin main window, go to `Emulation` > `Save State` > `Save file` and enter a file name.
-Place any saves that you want to be accessible to YoshAI in the `saves/` folder in this directory.
+You can create your own save files by starting Mario Kart, navigating through each selection process until you reach the "Go" screen, then in the dolphin main window, go to `Emulation` > `Save State` > `Save as file` and enter a file name.
+Place the file in the corresponding directory within the `data` directory of this project.
+See the Usage section below for details on the `data` directory.
+I use the convention of naming each save file `quickstart.sav` and placing it in its corresponding directory, but you can name the file whatever you like as long as it uses the `.sav` extension.

 All development of this project was done with the simplest game mode in mind: solo time trials.
 When creating your own save states, I recommend keeping with the simple theme.
 To reach the